aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 I was able to use this Docker image to build and publish my book (in progress) to the platform.

-In this article I want to share the docker and softcover CLI commands I am using to develop and publish my book on Softcover.
+In this article I want to share the docker and softcover CLI commands I am using to develop and publish my book on Softcover.io.

 The article assumes that you have Docker installed on your machine.

-You can download and install Docker desktop from [https://docs.docker.com/desktop/mac/install](https://docs.docker.com/desktop/mac/install).
+You can download and install Docker desktop from [here](https://docs.docker.com/desktop/mac/install).

 ## Pulling the Softcover Docker image

 The first thing you want to do is pull down the image from Docker hub.
 It is a fairly large image so be warned that it will take a bit of time and space.

-The image is hosted at [https://hub.docker.com/r/softcover/softcover](https://hub.docker.com/r/softcover/softcover) and the its repo is at [https://github.com/softcover/softcover-docker](https://github.com/softcover/softcover-docker)
+The image is hosted at [here](https://hub.docker.com/r/softcover/softcover) and the its Github repo is available [here](https://github.com/softcover/softcover-docker)

-We can pull the image using the following command:
+We can pull the image using the following Docker command:

 ```console
 docker pull softcover/softcover